How Draft Date Impacts Best Ball Leagues

 The Bottom Line

-While there may be no better advantage than being fastidious about player news, there are many ever-changing variables to being successful in best-ball leagues, regardless of the calendar.
-Since it’s impossible to have a perfect record with a large portfolio —sometimes it’s difficult to consistently beat the eight percent expected win rate and rake— we need to be focused on different aspects of drafting as the year moves along:
+While there may be no better advantage than being fastidious about player news, there are many ever-changing variables to being successful in best ball leagues, regardless of the calendar.
+Since it’s impossible to have a perfect record with a large portfolio —sometimes it’s difficult to beat the eight percent expected win rate and rake consistently— we need to be focused on different aspects of drafting as the year moves along:

-- Post-Draft - be vigilant in checking for player news.
-Values can open up literally as you’re on the clock
+- Mandatory Mini-Camps - Be vigilant in checking for player news.
+Values can open up literally as you’re on the clock.

-- Preseason - don’t be afraid to take risks.
+- NFL Pre-Season - Don’t be afraid to take risks.
 The fantasy community as a whole is as in tune with the NFL as possible, and you need to find a way to differentiate from the pack, whether that means unbridled roster construction or taking stabs on players you believe can far outkick their ADP.